CONP-PCNO/Ethics_and_Data_Governance/CONP Consent Toolkit.md

 This consent toolkit is the product of extended discussions and careful drafting that considers both [Canadian](https://ethics.gc.ca/eng/policy-politique_tcps2-eptc2_2018.html) and [international](https://cioms.ch/publications/product/international-ethical-guidelines-for-health-related-research-involving-humans/) ethical frameworks and research practice.

 In adapting this consent toolkit for your own research needs, we encourage you to mention to your research ethics board that your consent materials closely follow the templates created by the [CONP Ethics and Governance Committee](https://conp.ca/ethics-data-governance/).
 The Committee's members include internationally recognized experts in research ethics, neuroethics, data governance, and law.
 The Committee's members are: Bartha Maria Knoppers (Chair), Michael Beauvais (Manager), Ann Cavoukian, John Clarkson, Lindsay Green-Noble, Judy Illes, Jason Karamchandani, Roland Nadler, Dylan Roskams-Edris, and Walter Stewart.

+Further feedback was graciously provided from members of the CONP community, in particular Patrick Bermudez, Marcel Farrés Franch, Jessica Royer, and Robert Zatorre.

 ## Unless otherwise noted, this work is licensed under [<u>Attribution 4.0 International</u>](http://creativecommons.org/licenses/by/4.0/?ref=chooser-v1)